Pathways to Philosophy

 adventures in distance learning

-The six Pathways to Philosophy were developed over a period of three years 19958 through dialogue with the first Pathways students.
-Since then, many hundreds of students have enjoyed the Pathways experience and contributed to the on-going development of Pathways.
+The six Pathways to Philosophy were developed over a period of three years 1995–8 through dialogue with our first correspondence students.
+Since then, many hundreds of students have contributed to on-going development of the Pathways project.

 Pathways was designed from the start as a distance learning program.
 Each program is book length, divided into fifteen units with a set of essay questions accompanying each group of three units.
 You can download the material all at once or one unit at a time — whichever works best for you.

 To complete a Pathways program you are required to upload five essays of at least 800 words, one essay for each group of three units.
 Each essay is moderated by the Director of Studies.
 If it passes moderation it is added to the Pathways essay cabinet where it is available to be studied and reviewed by other Pathways students.

 To apply for the Six Pathways to Philosophy, please submit the Pathways application form.
 We recommend that you combine Pathways with membership of the International Society for Philosophers (ISFP).